1. It’s your wedding video… not a Hollywood Film set!

 7. Where’s the Emotion?

 In theory anyone can pick up a video camera and press record, but it is the combination of professional camera work and editing that develop the emotion to convey such a monumental day.
 A professional will pay attention to the small details and convey them with a combination of beautiful imagery and music.
+Some of the most emotional moments of the day are brides first look with her Dad and later with the groom.
+Dad walking bride down the aisle, wedding vows, first kiss, first dance, parent dances, toasts and many crazy dance moves on the dance floor, lol.
+Beautifully and professionally captured footage is very important, but the magic happens in post production when we add the music and some audio voice overs to the films and highlights.
+This is when you get those goosebumps and tears.

 8. Wedding Cameraman & Editor

 Some companies employ a number of cameramen to work at more than one venue and then return the footage to be edited by a separate editor.
 Whilst this allows them to develop their business to cover multiple events on the same day it lacks the personal attention that is deserving of such an important day.
+We do 1 wedding at a time and our team is carefully prepared for the big day starting with a precise timeline, locations, directions, contact numbers, shot list, list of couples expectation shots and photographer’s info.
+We take our job seriously and approach it with huge responsibility.

 9. Experience Counts

 It can be beneficial to choose a wedding videographer who works on a broad range of projects besides wedding videography.
 The variety of experiences compliment the ability to film your wedding and can bring fresh and contemporary ideas into being.
+Wedding videographer must have plenty of experience shooting and editing wedding films and needs to be ready for most unpredictable scenarios.
+Anything can happen during the wedding and he/she needs to be ready to record at all times.
+It’s a live event, not a Hollywood movie where things are rehearsed and shot multiple times.
+At a wedding, everything happens one time, no repeats!
+This is why the experience is crucial!

 10. Wedding Songs